 4. Credit Report

-First, landlords get this excellent screen to summarize the credit report:
+First, landlords get this excellent TurboTenant credit check screen to summarize the credit report:

 This is followed by address history and current employment:

 Now, landlords will see a summary of the tradelines (or credit accounts).
-This person has 33, which seems like a lot, however these reports show closed tradelines as well as open ones.
-Furthermore, student loans often show up as many different smaller accounts.
+This person has 33, which seems like a lot; however, these reports also show closed tradelines as well as open ones.
+Furthermore, student loans often appear as multiple smaller accounts.

 The most important information on this view is to see the “Total” under the “Payment” column.
 This tells the landlord how much the applicant pays per month in debt payments.
 From there, you can calculate an accurate debt-to-income ratio—which is far superior to rent-to-income.